 - Insufficient funds.
 If you don’t have enough money in the Insurance Saver to make a payment, Customs Bank will attempt to make the payment for 4 consecutive days from when the payment is due.
 If there aren’t enough funds in the account after 4 days, the payment authority will be cancelled.

 - Ensures insurance payments are paid on time

 How do I apply for the Customs Bank Insurance Saver ?

-Click ‘apply’ to open a new window directing you to the Customs Bank website and the secure online enquiry form for the Customs Bank Insurance Saver.
+You can visit Customs Bank website to start a secure online enquiry form for the Customs Bank Insurance Saver.
 You must fill out an enquiry form with Customs Bank before you can open the Insurance Saver.
 This form is passed onto a Customs Bank service centre.
 A Customs Bank representative will be in touch within a business day to discuss your intent to apply for this account.

 Enter your contact information such as your first and last name, your email address, phone number, enter the name of the account ‘Customs Bank Insurance Saver’ in the subject field and where it says ‘message’, type that you’d like to apply for this account.

 Before you can open the Insurance Saver you need to be a member of Customs Bank.
 The membership process requires you to verify your identity.